wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    Terraform now offers a Terraform Cloud provider to manage VCS provider GitHub in temporary test workspaces, to see the impact of incremental changes.

+   Workspaces work locally or via remote backends.

-1. By default, Terraform creates a workspace in your local backend called "default":
+1. By default, when working locally, Terraform creates a workspace in your local backend called "default".

+   <pre><strong>terraform workspace list</strong></pre>

+   `*` identifies the selected workspace

+1. Create a new workspace projectX to contain a separate state file:

-   <pre><strong>terraform workspace list</strong></list>
+   <pre><strong>terraform workspace new projectX</strong></pre>

-   This "CLI Workspaces" works locally or via remote backends.
+1. To change your current workspace to a workspace:

+   <pre>terraform workspace select projectX</pre>

 1. Reference the <tt>${terraform.workspace}</tt> named value in HCL: